-Sprott Resource Lending operates in the specialized lending industry, carrying out lending activities on a global basis.
-SRLC's competition includes other unconventional lenders, bank loans, high yield note offerings, investment funds and money managers, and public and private equity financings carried out by those institutions.
-As markets in the resource sector improve, potential borrowers may opt for equity or bank loans for their financing needs rather than SRLC's product offering.
+Sprott Resource Lending and Sprott Resource Streaming operate in the specialized lending industry, carrying out lending activities on a global basis.
+SRLC and SRSR's competition includes other unconventional lenders, bank loans, high yield note offerings, investment funds and money managers, and public and private equity financings carried out by those institutions.
+As markets in the resource sector improve, potential borrowers may opt for equity or bank loans for their financing needs rather than SRLC's or SRSR's product offering.